-\xhdr{Feature importance with SHAP values} To better understand the associations of features and user engagement and their effects on the engagement prediction we calculate SHapley Additive exPlanations (SHAP) values.
-SHAP values represent the contributions of each individual feature value to the prediction score.
-In particular, a positive SHAP value for a feature value indicates an increase in the probability of a positive prediction, while a negative SHAP value for a particular feature value suggests a decrease in the probability of a positive class prediction.
-For example, in Figure \ref{fig:shap_rq1} we illustrate the contribution of features to the prediction of whether a post will receive comments by plotting the SHAP values across posts.
-In particular, in this diagram, we observe how different values of a particular feature affect the model's prediction.
+\textbf{Feature importance with SHAP values.} To better understand the associations between individual features and user engagement, we calculate SHapley Additive exPlanations (SHAP) values for the model that includes all feature sets.
+In particular, SHAP values capture the contribution of individual features to the prediction of high engagement.
+Specifically, a positive SHAP value is associated with an increase in the probability of a positive prediction (engagement), while a negative SHAP value is related to a decrease in that probability.
+For example, in Figure \ref{fig:shap_rq2} we illustrate how individual features influence predictions of whether a post will receive engagement by plotting the SHAP values across posts.
+In particular, we observe how different feature values affect the model's prediction.
 Hence, each point represents a SHAP value for an individual post given its corresponding feature value.
-The SHAP values are given on the x-axis reflecting their impact on the model's output.
+The SHAP values are given on the x-axis, reflecting their impact on the model's output.
 Specifically, positive SHAP values push the prediction towards engagement, while negative values reduce the probability of the positive class.
 The color gradient represents the feature value, with blue indicating lower feature values and red indicating higher values.
-For example, blue points in the third row of Fig. \ref{fig:shap_rq1} represent lower calorie and red higher calorie density.
-Additionally, Figure \ref{fig:shap_bar_rq1} displays the mean of absolute SHAP values across the range of possible feature values.
-While the plot does not differentiate the direction of the feature value, it depicts the overall feature importance in the prediction model.
-Lastly, SHAP values allow to inspect how individual predictions are computed to further gain an understanding of the associations between features and the model output.
-For example, Figure \ref{fig:shap_rq1_pred_0} shows a waterfall plot visualizing the breakdown of the model's prediction for a single instance and highlighting how each feature influences the outcome.
-In the waterfall plots, contributions from each feature are depicted as colored bars, showing their cumulative additive influence on the outcome.
-To understand the model's prediction for a specific observation, we start with the baseline prediction without features, and iterate trough the features summing their SHAP values to obtain the final prediction (a number between $-1$ and $1$, with $0$ being the class threshold).
+For example, blue points in the ``Weighted calorie'' row of Fig. \ref{fig:shap_rq2} represent lower calorie while red points represent higher calorie density.
+Additionally, Figure \ref{fig:shap_bar_rq2} displays the mean of absolute SHAP values across the range of possible feature values.
+While the plot does not differentiate the direction of the feature's SHAP values, it depicts the overall feature importance in the prediction model.